sigilante/ockham-proposal/README.md

 Urbit has clean minimalist aesthetics for the end user, as well as a solid visual reputation among its casual acquaintances.
 The developer experience, however, is ad hoc and cobbled together from disparate Unix tools by each new developer.

 In short, to run Urbit feels like Apple while to code Urbit feels like Linux.
-(This is an sensory judgment, not about the code details.)  **How do we upgrade the developer experience to make it feel sexy to program on Mars?**
+(This is a sensory judgment, not about the code details.)  **How do we upgrade the developer experience to make it feel sexy to program on Mars?**

 The goal must be to offer a space-age developer experience.
 It needs to feel good to write code for Urbit.
 Riffing on Jonathan Blow's ending talk at Assembly 2021, quality of life is king.